Voxel-Fox-Ltd/MarriageBot/README.md

 * `m!divorce @User#1231`
 This does the opposite of the marry command, as you can imagine.
 It opens you back up to the dating pool.

+* `m!makeparent @User#1231`
+Asks the person to be your parent.
+This will further restrict you from the dating pool, but makes your fake family trees look cooler.

+* `m!disown @User#1231`
+Allows you to disown one of your children.

+* `m!partner [@User#1231]`
+Shows who the user's partner is.
+Defaults to yourself.

+* `m!parent [@User#1231]`
+Shows who the user's parent is.
+Defaults to yourself.

+* `m!tree [@User#1231]`
+Shows the family tree of the given user.
+Defaults to yourself.
+The bot needs to be able to send images to do this.

 # Self-Hosting